quicktom/ephem/README.md

 # Example

-Where is luna right now in the city Kiel of Germany?
+Where is luna right now seen from the city Kiel of Germany?

 ./ephem -t luna --traditional